BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Method

 \subsection{Block Forcing}

-Although Self Forcing mitigates the training–inference gap, it stabilizes predictions only within a single chunk and lacks mechanism for maintaining \emph{cross-chunk} coherence.
-Moreover, when generating very long videos, a model trained with Self Forcing alone can still lose track of the subject or scene, leading to gradual drift (e.g., the character slowly changing identity or the background progressively melting).
+Although Self Forcing~\cite{huang2025self} serves as an effective strategy through mitigating the training–inference gap, it stabilizes predictions only within a single block and lacks mechanism for maintaining \emph{cross-block} coherence.
+Moreover, when generating very long videos, a model trained with Self Forcing alone can still lose track of the subject or scene, leading to gradual drift (i.e. the character slowly changing identity or the background progressively melting).

-To address these limitations, we introduce a \textit{Block Forcing} loss, which decomposes the learning objective into two complementary parts.

-From a fidelity perspective, Block Forcing preserves the reconstruction quality of the current chunk by supervising the model under the stochastic interpolant formulation~\citep{albergo2022building} of Flow Matching~\citep{lipman2022flow}.
-Instead of predicting additive Gaussian noise as in DDPM, Flow Matching constructs a continuous trajectory between the real starting frame \(x_{\text{start}}\) and a Gaussian endpoint \(\epsilon \sim \mathcal{N}(0,I)\):